quicwg/base-drafts/draft-ietf-quic-recovery.md

 not application limited.

-A single packet loss at the tail does not indicate persistent congestion, so QUIC specifies a time-based definition (see {{persistent-congestion}}) to ensure one or more packets are sent prior to a dramatic decrease in congestion window.
+A single packet loss at the tail does not indicate persistent congestion, so QUIC specifies a time-based definition to ensure one or more packets are sent prior to a dramatic decrease in congestion window; see
+{{persistent-congestion}}.

 # Estimating the Round-Trip Time {#compute-rtt}